A12 motorway (Switzerland): Engineering structures

-Historical Aspects
+Historical aspects

 The leadership of a motorway, through the Canton of Freiburg, had already been studied in the 1950s decade.
 Concrete plans on the lines of the first sections have been around since the beginning of the 1960s.
 The first walked the line between Corpataux Matran and the end of 1963, for consultation, a year later it was followed by the northeastern continuation of the highway to Düdingen.
 In 1966 and 1967, the sections were sanctioned by the then Department of the Environment, Transport, Energy and Communications of the Swiss Federal and soon started to build.

 On 31 July 1971, with the section of Düdingen Corpataux, the first leg of the A12 was in operation.
 The city of Fribourg was thus a bypass for transit traffic.
 It was first created by Matran Corpataux as only one lane, the second lane followed about seven years later.
 The last section of the A12, between Vaulruz and Vevey, was opened at the end of 1981.

 The thruway A12 existed from end to end in 1981, as a motorway link between the German-speaking Switzerland and those in western Switzerland.
-As a result, developed the line from Bern via the A12 and the A9 for Lausanne on the A1 for approximately 20 years to the main transit route between Zurich and Geneva.
+As a result, developed the line from Bern via the A12 and the A9 for Lausanne on the A1 for approximately 20 years to the main transit route between Zürich and Geneva.
 However, the A12, during the winter, was always vulnerable to ice and snow-covered roadways because of the steep gradients and long sections at elevations above 700 m.

 As has been made consistently in 2001, the A1 is also in operation, shifted back some of the traffic on the originally planned as a transit route highway.
 This is very well documented by the counting stations of Wünnewil and bull (overland routes), which in 2000 were measured in the average daily volume of 29,000 vehicles, 2002 just over 22,000 vehicles (about 20% less than two years before).
 The highest traffic densities on the A12 were recorded 2004, in the Fribourg area, with an average daily traffic of 29,000 vehicles.

 The full opening of the A12 in particular gave the regions of Fribourg and Bones and the structurally Haute Veveyse important economic stimulus and led to the easy accessibility to the tourist region of Gruyère, both from the Lake Geneva region as well as from Berne.